Try adjusting your search terms

 The atmosphere at Stonehill is friendly and welcoming, fostering a sense of community among residents.
 Staff members are dedicated to creating a supportive environment where residents can thrive and build meaningful connections.

-Assisted Living Memory Care is designed for seniors in the early to mid-stages of memory impairment.
-The program focuses on providing tailored care to meet their specific needs.
+Assisted Living Memory Care is designed for older adults in the early to mid-stages of dementia or Alzheimer's.
+The program focuses on promoting independence while ensuring safety.

-For admissions information, you can contact Assisi Village Director, Lisa Crawford, at 563.583.8234.
-Alternatively, you can submit an information request through their website.
+For admissions information, you can contact program manager Rachel Finn, at 563.583.8234 or you can submit an information request online.

 Residents frequently express positive sentiments about their experiences, highlighting the friendly staff, supportive community, and enjoyable activities.
 Many feel that they have found a second family and appreciate the peaceful setting of the village.

-Enrollment in the GUIDE program begins with an assessment by the GUIDE Care Navigator.
-You can schedule an appointment by calling 563.690.9649 or by submitting an online request through the Stonehill website.
+Enrollment in the GUIDE program begins with verification of eligibility and an assessment by the GUIDE Care Navigator.
+You can schedule an appointment by calling 563.690.9649 or by submitting an online request.

 Yes, transportation services are part of the home care offerings.
 Caregivers can accompany residents to appointments, ensuring they have safe and reliable transport when needed.

 Assisi Village is described as a warm and welcoming community where residents quickly feel at home.
-Many residents appreciate the caring relationships they build with one another, which contribute to their overall happiness and sense of belonging.
+Many residents appreciate the caring relationships they build with one another and the Assisi Village staff, which contribute to their overall happiness and sense of belonging.

-Assisi Village offers 26 independent living apartments, five independent living villas, and 34 assisted living apartments.
-This variety allows seniors to choose a living arrangement that best suits their needs and preferences.
+Assisi Village offers 26 independent living apartments, five independent living villas, 34 assisted living apartments, and a 14-suite assisted living memory care household.

 Residents express a strong sense of community and happiness at Assisi Village, often highlighting the friendships they form and the care they receive from fellow residents and staff.
 Many feel blessed to be part of such a nurturing environment.

-Assisi Village is a retirement community that offers various levels of care, including Independent Living, Assisted Living, and Memory Care.
-It is designed to provide a supportive environment for seniors, encouraging independence while also offering necessary assistance.
+Assisi Village is an Independent and Assisted Living community on the Stonehill Communities campus that offers various levels of care, including Independent Living, Assisted Living, and Assisted Living Memory Care.
+It is designed to provide a supportive, community environment for seniors.

-To learn more about living at Assisi Village, prospective residents and their families can request additional information through the website.
-This includes details on services, amenities, and the community environment.
+To learn more about living at Assisi Village, prospective residents and their families can request additional information or a tour through the website, or call 563.583.8234.

 Assisi Village offers a variety of activities designed to engage residents socially, physically, and mentally.
-This includes arts and crafts, fitness classes, and group outings to encourage community interaction.
+This includes arts and crafts, fitness classes, entertainment, prayer groups, and outings.
+New activities are added based on resident interests and requests.

 The Living Well Together program is designed for social, active adults aged 55 and older who are living at home.
 It provides them with an opportunity to engage in community activities without the need to relocate.

 Members can participate in various social events, including weekly bingo, happy hour, live music performances, and educational presentations.
-There are also outings for dinner and community events to foster social connections.
+There are also community outings, meals, and fitness opportunities.

 The primary goal of the Living Well Together program is to provide older adults with a vibrant community experience, promoting social interaction, wellness, and engagement while they continue to live independently at home.